r33int/Windows10-Postinstall/README.md

 ## LGPO:
 LGPO is a tool that can import/export the local [group policy](https://en.wikipedia.org/wiki/Group_Policy) of Windows.
 I included my group policy in this repo as well.
 Here is a non-exhaustive list of the settings enforced in my group policy:

--   Disable Windows Update auto-updates.
 -   Disable Windows Update automatic driver installation (I prefer installing drivers from the respective manufacturers' websites).
 -   Disable Windows Defender.
 That significantly improves performance and reduces overhead, but can reduce security, if you are not careful enough.
 -   Disable Geolocation Services.
--   Limit telemetry to the minimum level.
+-   Limit telemetry and data collection.
 -   Disable Windows Spotlight on the lock screen.

 Be aware my group policy can contain personal preferences that you may not want.